vwood/vwood.github.com/_posts/2012-4-30-channels.md

 channel_destroy(&channel);
 </pre>

-<div class="footnote">If I can't use threads then I run multiple non-communicating processes.</div>
+[^1]: If I can't use threads then I run multiple non-communicating processes.